xcgd/web/web_widget_x2many_2d_matrix/README.rst

 show_row_totals
     If field_value is a numeric field, it indicates if you want to calculate row totals.
-True by default show_column_totals
+True by default
+    In case of monetary values, it is expected that the currency is the same for all cells; otherwise set this to False. show_column_totals
     If field_value is a numeric field, it indicates if you want to calculate column totals.
 True by default
+    In case of monetary values, it is expected that the currency is the same for all cells; otherwise set this to False.
 options: header_cell_max_char
     Will cut header cell text if the length is bigger that the indicated number.
     Default is no maximum.